Broken screen help

 Start here

-The fastest way to classify screen damage is to look at three things together: what happened right before the issue started, what the display is doing now, and what is still usable and no longer safe to rely on.
+The fastest way to understand screen damage is to look at three things together: what happened, what the screen looks like now, and whether you still have safe access to the device.

 Situation

-You know what physically happened to the screen
+You know what happened right before the screen changed

 Meaning